-This is part four of a series of guest blog posts from Sydney McCoy, who is a recent grad, about life as a high school senior.
-Click here to read her thoughts on the senior portrait experience, here to read what she wishes she knew as a junior or here to read about picking a college.
-Sydney will be starting at Meredith College in the fall. 🙂
+This is part three of a series of guest blog posts from Sydney McCoy about being life as a high school senior.
+Click here to read her thoughts on the senior portrait experience or here to read what she wishes she knew as a junior.
+Check back for the next post soon!

-If you’d like information about scheduling your own high school or college senior portrait session, get in touch!
+If you’d like information about scheduling your own senior portrait session, get in touch!

-627 Photography is owned + operated by Amy Hill in Apex, North Carolina focusing on high school senior portraits and headshot and business branding photography, serving clients in Cary, Apex, Holly Springs, Raleigh, Durham and Chapel Hill.
+627 Photography is owned + operated by Amy Hill in Cary, North Carolina focusing on high school senior photography, family photography and headshot photography, serving clients in Cary, Apex, Holly Springs, Raleigh, Durham and Chapel Hill.
 Contact me today to reserve your session, peek behind the scenes on Instagram and follow along on Facebook for promotions and previews.